microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In connection with `reference` Elements, Resources also have `reference` search parameters, which query Resources by inspecting their references to other Resources.

-For example, the following API call queries a FHIR server for all `DiagnosticReport` Resource instances that reference `Patient/f201`.
+For example, the following API call queries a FHIR server for all `DiagnosticReport` instances that reference `Patient/f201`.
 The `subject` parameter in the request is a `reference` type search parameter.

 ```azurecli
 GET {{fhirurl}}/DiagnosticReport?subject=Patient/f201